stopTDV/selgames/README.md

 - Local secrets: `.env.local` in Bitwarden.
 Used when setting up local container with the Bitwarden CLI.

 ### Databases
 Production Database: We're planning to spin up Mongo in Azure, but we've had issues with Azure giving us permission to.
 The NP is aware of this problem and we're trying to sort it out, but we have been unable to do so before DRB.
+We have temporarily spinned up a cluster on Atlas using the DRB test email.

 Local Database: MongoDB on Atlas on the Jennifer Ann's Mongo Account (Sign in with our Gmail located in Bitwarden).